How to Backup Gmail Emails

 Gmail Offline is a Chrome-only feature.
 It caches recent messages so you can read, search, and write mail without an internet connection.

-However, it is not a true backup.
+Here’s the thing: it’s not a true Gmail backup.
 You still need an online sync to recover lost messages.
-As a result, treat it as a convenience layer, not a long-term archive.
+Treat it as a convenience layer, not a long-term archive.

 - Open Gmail in Chrome.
 Click the gear icon and choose See all settings.

-- Next, go to the Offline tab and check Enable offline mail.
+- Go to the Offline tab and check Enable offline mail.

 - Choose how many days of mail to sync (7, 30, or 90).
 Also choose whether to include attachments, and how to handle cached data on logout.

-- Finally, click Save changes.
+- Click Save changes.
 Chrome caches the selected window of mail on disk.

 Method 4: Use a Dedicated Gmail Backup Tool

 A dedicated tool gives you the most control.
 You can pick file formats, filter messages, and back up to any local or network location.
-In addition, most tools support direct migration to other mailboxes.
+Most tools also support direct migration to other mailboxes.

 Email Bakup is one such tool.
 It runs on Windows, supports OAuth and App Password sign-in, and writes to PST, EML, MBOX, PDF, HTML, CSV, or TXT.